 This recipe calls for both red and yellow potatoes and I love the variety of colors in this dish.
 Far from your average creamy white, blah, bowl of potato salad.
 The skins add so much texture and flavor and because we are using baby potatoes they are tender and creamy.

 While the taters are still warm, pour all of that delicious mustard vinaigrette over-top so that they can soak up all of the delicious flavors.
 With a classic potato salad, you would let the potatoes cool and toss them with mayonnaise and other seasoning.
 Personally I think this mayo-free version is even better and also stays fresh longer at barbecues as it doesn't require refrigeration.

-Next comes the cornichons, capers, red onion and parsley.
+Next comes the cornichons (or baby pickles), capers, red onion and parsley.
 Chop it all up and toss it in.
 Little salty bites of caper and vinegary cornichon baby pickles give this salad a French flair.
-Plus the grainy mustard gives a nice little pop of spicy flavor…can you tell how much I love this salad?!
+Plus the grainy mustard gives a nice little pop of spicy flavor...can you tell how much I love this salad?!
 It really is the perfect 4th of July side to serve along with all of your favorite barbecue.
 Yum, is it dinner time yet?